tomedunn/the-finished-book/_theory/variability-encounter-difficulty/variability-encounter-difficulty.md

 This may seem counter intuitive, but, just like in the previous example, the results can be understood by considering how higher $$\CV_{i}$$ values affect the PCs' damage distributions.
 As $$\CV_{i}$$ increases, the width of the the PCs' damage distributions gets wider.
 This increases the probability of the PCs getting unlucky and dealing damage far below their average.
 As a result, there is a higher chance that the PCs will take more rounds than the average to win, leaving more room of the NPC to get lucky and defeat them first.

 What both of these examples illustrate is that **increasing the overall damage variability makes unlikely outcomes more likely to occur**.
-If we were to look at example encounters where the enemy NPC was favored to win instead of the PCs then the sensitivities to $$\CV$$ would be reversed and higher levels of variability would increase the odds of the PCs winning instead of the NPC.
+Since the PCs were favored in these example, the unlikely outcome is the enemy NPC winning.
+If we were to look at example encounters where the enemy NPC was favored to win instead, the sensitivities to $$\CV$$ would be reversed and higher levels of variability would increase the odds of the PCs winning instead of the NPC.

 # Tiers of play